ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 - The vanilla Gen IV games do not have any battle effect scripts that mix direct and indirect effects in a single script.
 - Despite the first point, it is possible to create battle effect scripts that include both direct and indirect effects, with some quirks as to how they play out (see [Creating New Battle Effect Scripts](#creating-new-battle-effect-scripts)).
 - If a battle effect script were to include and execute both direct and indirect effects...
-  - The *direct effect* will occur first, and if including the damage and critical hit calculation instructions, will occur before damage has been dealt.
+  - The *direct effect* will occur first, and if it includes the damage and critical hit calculation instructions, will occur before damage has been dealt.
-  - The *indirect effect* will occur second, and if including the damage and critical hit calculation instructions, will occur after damage has been dealt, as expected.
+  - The *indirect effect* will occur second, and if it includes the damage and critical hit calculation instructions, will occur after damage has been dealt, as expected.

 For reference, the following table lists the decompilation code name and hex value associated with designating an effect as a direct or an indirect effect.
 | Type of Effect | PokePlatinum Decompilation Code Name | Hex Value (All games)    |